MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 A **trigger** is the event that starts a flow.
 For example, if you want to get notification in Microsoft Teams when someone sends you an email, in this case you receiving an email is the **trigger** that starts this flow.

-Power Automate offers connectors (apps/services like SharePoint, Outlook, etc.) and most connectors offer prebuilt triggers that you can use to start your flows.
+Power Automate offers connectors (apps/services like SharePoint, Outlook, /.) and most connectors offer prebuilt triggers that you can use to start your flows.
 Here's a partial look at the triggers that Office 365 Outlook connector provides by default.

    ![A screenshot of the Office 365 Outlook triggers](./media/triggers-introduction/12700a7ab29c81632d6c15024a9779e8.png)